jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 * Are blocked.
 * Have a command type of "WAITFOR".

-##### Tips for using the Session grid
+##### Tips for using the Session grid in the Spotlight Client

 * Some columns may be hidden by default.
 To view them, right-click the grid headings and select **Organize Columns**.
 * SQL Server sessions can be closed.
 Select the session and click **Kill this session**.
 This option is available only to members of the Spotlight diagnostic administrators group.
-For more information, see Spotlight diagnostic user groups.
+For more information, see [Spotlight diagnostic user groups][enterprise_backend_spotlightdiagnosicusergroups].
 * You can view more details for a session by clicking it in this grid.
 Additional pages are then displayed in the lower half of the drilldown.
 * The data displayed in this grid can be **Filtered**.
 Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
 You can view or change the filter by right-clicking the grid and choosing **View/Edit Filter**.
 * To find a particular session, right-click and select **Find**.